airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 First is the `AirbyteStateMessage` and the `HttpStream`'s `cursor_field`.
 As mentioned, the `AirbyteStateMessage` persists state between syncs, and allows a new sync to pick up from where the previous sync last finished.
-The `cursor_field` is the actual element in the HTTP request used to determine order.
+The `cursor_field` refers to the actual element in the HTTP request used to determine order.
 The `cursor_field`'s only practical implication is it tells the CDK the stream supports incremental syncs.
 Otherwise, it serves as a signpost for what field is used as a cursor.
 This field is also commonly used as a direct index into the api response to create the `AirbyteStateMessage`.

 Next is the `get_updated_state` function.
-For every record processed (as returned by the `parse_response` function mentioned above), this function helps the CDK figure out the latest state.
-This allows any sync jobs to resume from where the sync last stopped, regardless of success or failure.
+This function helps the CDK figure out the latest state for every record processed (as returned by the `parse_response`function mentioned above).
+This allows sync to resume from where the previous sync last stopped, regardless of success or failure.
 This function typically compares the state object's and the latest record's cursor field, picking the latest one.

 This is paired with the `stream_slices` function.
 Conceptually, a Stream Slice is the smallest unit of data to be synced.
 In the HTTP case, each Slice is equivalent to a HTTP request; indeed the CDK will make one request